-I wrote about ‘rent-to-own firms’ in December 2016 which was unregulated at that time, and I thought that it was only a matter of time before this was reined in and regulated in a similar way to payday companies.
-I correctly predicted that would happen and the Financial Conduct Authority (‘FCA’) has launched a crackdown on high interest ‘rent-to-own firms’.
+I wrote about unregulated ‘rent-to-own firms’, and I thought that it was only a matter of time before this was reined in and regulated in a similar way to payday companies.
+I correctly predicted that would happen, and the Financial Conduct Authority (FCA) has launched a crackdown on high interest ‘rent-to-own firms’.

 HIGH COST CREDIT

 The Financial Conduct Authority (FCA) has spent nearly two years looking at the cost of high interest borrowing and has now outlined a package of plans for rent-to-own, doorstep lending and catalogue shopping amid concerns that they are fuelling problem debt.

 High-cost credit is used by three million people in the UK.